The perfect gilet is warm but not too hot. It's comfortable but smart-ish at the same time. Definitely needs to be washable.

-On some shoot days, you could be forgiven for thinking that fleece gilets were some sort of school uniform in the shooting world.
-That’s because they have so many advantages.
+On some shoot days, you could be forgiven for thinking that fleece gilets were a sort of school uniform in the shooting world.
+Strange to think that 30 or so years ago they didn’t exist.
+What on earth did everyone wear?

 - They keep you snug without feeling too hot